Camilla Parker-Bowles Spotted Wearing Jewelry Princess Diana Made Famous

-There are certain pieces of jewelry closely associated with Princess Diana, and most of it was left to Prince William and Prince Harry.
-But certain pieces were on loan to the princess from Queen Elizabeth or from the royal collection, but they are now turning up on other members of the royal family, namely, Camilla Parker-Bowles.
+There are certain pieces of jewelry closely associated with Princess Diana, and most of them were left to Prince William and Prince Harry.
+But some pieces were on loan to the princess from Queen Elizabeth or from the royal collection, and they are now turning up on other members of the royal family, namely Camilla Parker-Bowles.

-According to The Standard, one piece, in particular, a necklace with an emerald drop has now been turned into a brooch, which was worn by Duchess Camilla to the 50th anniversary of Prince Charles’ investiture as the Prince of Wales.
+According to The Standard, one piece in particular, a necklace with an emerald drop that has now been turned into a brooch, was worn by Duchess Camilla to the 50th anniversary of Prince Charles’ investiture as the Prince of Wales.

 “The brooch, which is called the Prince of Wales Feathers Brooch, is a redesigned version of a necklace Princess Diana wore back in 1986.”

 The necklace with diamonds and a single emerald was given to Princess Diana as a wedding gift from the Queen Mother when she married Prince Charles in 1981.
-The princess wore the necklace at an Austrian theater performance paired with a sparkling green Catherine Walker sequin gown, featured a large diamond and dangling emerald pendant that is said to be over 150 years old.
+The princess wore the necklace at an Austrian theater performance paired with a sparkling green Catherine Walker sequin gown, and it featured a large diamond and dangling emerald pendant that is said to be over 150-years-old.

 The necklace was worn with and without the emerald drop, and that piece is what was made into the brooch worn by Parker-Bowles.